Table of Contents

-During my Toilet Training Twins hiatus, I had also thought about whether I wanted to add in a ‘reward’ system to help the process along as I know LOTS of twin parents use this tactic really successfully.
+During my Potty Training Twins hiatus, I had also thought about whether I wanted to add a ‘reward’ system to help the process along, as I know LOTS of twin parents use this tactic successfully.

-I don’t know what it is about my personality though, but using reward systems to get my children to do things just doesn’t seem to gel with me and my parenting style (we all have our foibles).
+I don’t know what it is about my personality, but using reward systems to get my children to do things doesn’t seem to gel with me and my parenting style (we all have our foibles).

-I had ruled out the ‘reward with food/sweets’ option as this is not something that sits well with me.
-I did think about using a sticker chart – one for a wee, two for a poo but I know my two and there would be two sticking points that would happen that could derail things:
+I had ruled out the ‘reward with food/sweets’ option as this does not sit well with me.
+I did think about using a sticker chart – one for a wee, two for a poo but I know my two, and there would be two sticking points that would happen that could derail things:

-- They would just go to the toilet ALL THE TIME for a sticker.
-I would be back to living in the toilet again and it would kind of defeat the purpose of teaching them to listen to their body rather than to get a sticker.
+- They would go to the toilet ALL THE TIME for a sticker.
+I would be back to living in the toilet again, and it would defeat the purpose of teaching them to listen to their body rather than to get a sticker.

 So that quickly got ruled out as well.

-I figured I would just stick with my usual parenting style of verbal praise and being their cheerleader and making them feel like we are in it together.
+I figured I would just stick with my usual parenting style of verbal praise, being their cheerleader and making them feel like we are in it together.

 We were ready

-I spent the week before D-Day talking about toilet training and how we were going to stop using nappies and wear pretty knickers again.
+I spent the week before D-Day talking about potty training and how we were going to stop using diapers and wear pretty knickers again.

-They started wearing their knickers over their nappies to get them used to the idea again.
-And after a few days I just gave them the choice – wear knickers with or without their nappy underneath.
+They started wearing their knickers over their diapers to get them used to the idea again.
+And after a few days, I just gave them the choice – wear knickers with or without their diapers underneath.

-Some days they wanted to wear a nappy, other days they didn’t.
-Some days they started with knickers and then chose to wear a nappy for the afternoon.
+Some days, they wanted to wear a diaper, and on other days they didn’t.
+Some days, they started with knickers and then chose to wear a diaper for the afternoon.

 And we hardly had any accidents.

-And as the weeks went by, they wore their nappies less and less.
+And as the weeks went by, they wore their diapers less and less.